Erykah Badu: Other ventures

 Badu has also ventured into acting.
 She made her debut as a supporting role in the 1998 film Blues Brothers 2000, playing Queen Mousette.
 The film gained mostly mixed to negative reviews from film critics and was considered a commercial failure.
 Badu made her second appearances in The Cider House Rules (1999), where she played the character of Rose Rose.
 The film fared well both critically and commercially, with Badu receiving numerous awards and nominations including a win at the 2000 Black Reel Awards for best supporting actress as well as nominations for Screen Actors Guild Awards and Satellite Awards.

 In 2004, Badu returned to the screen playing Lady/Bernadette in House of D. Badu also had small roles in Before the Music Dies (2005), and Dave Chappelle's Block Party (2006).
 In 2008, she was reported to have a leading role alongside Mos Def in the upcoming indie film, Bobby Zero; the movie was not released.
 She also appeared in scenes of the music video of Miko Marks' 2006 recording "Mama" and Common's video for "The Light," as well as making a special appearance on the sitcom Girlfriends.

+In 2006, Badu was certified as a doula.
+She supported the pregnancies of two mothers a year from 2001 to 2023.
+She has also worked as an end-of-life doula.